embeddedartistry/libc/README.md

 # Acknowledgments

+I'd like to thank the following individuals for their direct contributions on this project:

+* @seekaddo (Documentation)

 Many of the open-source function implementations used in this library have been pulled from two primary sources:

 * [Apple Open Source libc](https://opensource.apple.com/source/Libc/)